• HOME

 Fortunately, I also already had several finished character artworks I'd go on to contribute to the book.
 Each of which would have otherwise taken a good 20 hours to complete.

 I worked my own hours.
 Some days spending 15 hours solidly working.
 Other days, just 4 or 5 hours.
 With 160 pages to fill up with well written, fresh content, it was never going to be a breeze.
-If I were to guess, all in, I must have spent a good 500 hours on the project.
+If I were to guess, all in, I must have spent well over 500 hours on the project.

 Effort